ShanaySharif/Bakery.Solution/README.md

 Navigate to the Bakery.Tests directory
 In the command line, run the command dotnet test
 Known Bugs
 None at this time.
-Please report any to iamalion@gmail.com

 License
-MIT Copyright (c) 2023 iamalion
+MIT Copyright (c) 2023 Shankaron Mohamed